-Become an effective policy advocate and skilled program administrator through a carefully designed combination of faculty instruction, individual practice, analysis, and experience.
+Become an effective international educator through a carefully designed combination of faculty instruction, individual practice, analysis, and experience.
 Our low-residency format allows you to complete most of your coursework online so you can stay in your job and community.

 There’s no better time than now.

 Today, international exchange and intercultural understanding are more important than ever.
 International educators are responding to the increasing effects of globalization by equalizing educational opportunities and experiences for diverse populations, fostering deeper and more nuanced understanding of social justice issues, promoting intercultural understanding and interaction, and internationalizing programs and institutions.

 Whether you’re fostering international understanding through citizen exchange and socially responsible educational travel at a nonprofit or for-profit organization, conducting needs assessment, monitoring and evaluating educational programs, coordinating mobility programs abroad, helping international students get acclimated to their new community, or advising a university as part of a government team, you’ll be making a difference in the lives of students and in communities, at home and abroad.

 On-campus coursework, two sessions in June (1–2 weeks each session)